szczyglis-dev/py-gpt/docs/source/configuration.rst

 Render
 ^^^^^^

+* ``Stream``: Streams model responses as they are generated instead of waiting for the complete answer before displaying it.
+Disable it to wait for the full response.
+Default: True.

+* ``Show time in plain text mode``: Shows timestamps next to messages when the plain-text renderer is active.
+Default: False.

+The plain-text renderer itself is switched on or off with the ``text`` icon in the input-tab icon row.
+The icon tooltip changes between ``Switch to plain text`` and ``Switch to normal view`` according to the active renderer.

 * ``Show RAG sources``: Appends source nodes/documents returned by RAG retrieval to the rendered answer when source metadata is available.
 Default: True.

 * ``Show Code Interpreter output``: Displays execution results returned by provider-side Code Interpreter tools as part of the conversation.
 Default: True.